h0tk3y/kotlin-multiplatform-incomplete/README.md

 ## Working with IDE

+* Import `incomplete-lib`, `completing-lib`, and `consumer-lib` as Gradle projects.

-* Don't open `incomplete-lib` and `completing-lib` in the same IntelliJ project, as the IDE will fail to include the `incomplete-lib`'s common sources into both projects (resulting into *missing `expect`* in `completing-lib`).
+* Don't import `incomplete-lib` and `completing-lib` in the same IntelliJ project, as the IDE will fail to include the `incomplete-lib`'s common sources into both projects (resulting into *missing `expect`* in `completing-lib`).
 Import the projects into two different IDE instances instead.

 * The `incomplete-lib` will report missing `actual`s for JVM and JS; this is expected (and probably needs some workaround to get rid of the reported errors).